natalieagus/50002/docs/Hardware/f_fsm.md

 # Finite State Machine
 {: .no_toc}
 [You can find the lecture video here.](https://youtu.be/efLcdpqlAyI) You can also **click** on each header to bring you to the section of the video covering the subtopic.
+## Learning Objectives

+* Define finite state machine and its purpose
+* Draw a valid state transition diagram given a specification
+* Derive FSM equivalence and FSM reduction
+* Identify two different types of state machine and their pros and cons: Moore and Mealy
+* Implement finite state machine in a hardware

 ## [Overview](https://www.youtube.com/watch?v=efLcdpqlAyI&t=0s)